gtag('config', 'UA-143572265-1');

 If any of the muscles of the ‘core’, including the pelvic floor, are weakened or damaged, this coordinated automatic action may be altered.
 In this situation, during exercises that increase the internal abdominal pressure, there is potential to overload the pelvic floor causing depression (Diagram 2).

-However, when lifting weight, if any of the muscles of the ‘core’, including the pelvic floor, are weakened or damaged, the coordination between pelvic floor contraction and breathing may be altered and unsynchronized.
-In this situation, during exercises that increase the internal abdominal pressure, there is potential to overload the pelvic floor causing depression, where the pelvic floor muscles starts to succumb to the increased pressure (second image).
+When lifting weights, if any core muscles, including the pelvic floor, are weak or damaged, coordination between pelvic floor contraction and breathing may be affected.
+During core floor exercises that increase internal abdominal pressure, the pelvic floor can become overloaded.
+This may cause the muscles to weaken or depress under the added pressure (see second image).

-This where core strength in the Transverse Abdominis muscle is essential, as it helps with deep breathing in heavy lifting.
+This where core floor exercises helps, the Transverse Abdominis muscle is essential, as it helps with deep breathing in heavy lifting.

 A strong core is not required to look amazing.
 As the saying goes, “looks can be deceiving”.
-Core strength is less about looks and power and more about the subtleties of being able to maintain the body in ideal postures AND faulty postures created by a sedentary lifestyle which challenges and forces the core muscles to weaken.
+Core strength is less about looks or power.
+It’s about maintaining the body in ideal postures.
+Sedentary habits create faulty postures that challenge the core and can cause these muscles to weaken.

 Thus, a strong core will unload pressure of the joints and promote ease of movement.